frankmiller/cninja/README.md

 ------------

-`cninja` runs `ninja` in a pseudo terminal, parses the output with copious regular expressions, and injects ascii color codes.
+`cninja` runs `ninja` in a pseudo terminal, parses the output with copious regular expressions, and injects ansi color codes.